cxcloud/cxcloud-documentation/getting-started/prepare-your-environment.md

 git config --global user.email "example@email.com"
 ```

-You can use [this link](https://github.com/search?q=author-email%3Aexample%40email.com&type=Commits) for debugging purposes - replace the email in the top left corner to your GitHub email and you should be able to find at least one commit made by you.

 ## Install and Configure the AWS Cli tools

 You naturally need an AWS account.
 For quick testing, You can create your own [AWS Free Tier account](https://aws.amazon.com/free/).
 Then install the AWS Cli tools using [this guide](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) and configure a profile: